petre-renware/sdeven/doc_src/SDEVEN.20_RENPRA.md

-This procedure contains common used practices of development work especially when using standard `git` versioning systems (*practice strongly recommended by SDEVEN methodology*).
-The objectives are:
+This procedure recommend "day-by-day" practices in software development work targeting the following objectives:

 * to assure a good level of communication and exchange information
 * to create premises for a good synchronization of activities and work
 * to allow for clear presentations of work results and obtain best benefits

+!!! tip "Git usage"
+    Recommendations are easier applicable when using standard `git` versioning systems (*practice strongly recommended by SDEVEN methodology*).